konradsopala/devrel-notebook/DeveloperRelations/DeveloperRelations.md

 - Although charisma can be faked, DevRel also requires genuine enthusiasm for your platform or product.
 - It takes time to get developers to love you.
 It requires trust building, living by their values, thinking and speaking like them.
 Do it for a long enough time so that they understand you are one of them.
 - If you're developing any kind of developer products you need to spend money on DevRel
+- If you handle developer relations social media, **write as you not as we**